chicagolug/chicagolug-pelican/content/news/2014-01-26-hello-world.rst

     Second-Level Section Heading
     ****************************

-And here's an example of what the two types section headings look like:
+And here's an example of what the two types section headings actually look
+like:

 First-Level Section Heading
 ---------------------------